weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 The API may change on the client-side and the server-side, especially during the beta period.
 Accordingly, we encourage you to use the latest version of the Python client *and* the Weaviate server.
 :::

-The `v4` client is designed for use with Weaviate `1.22` and higher to take advantage of the gRPC API.
+The latest `v4` client is designed for use with Weaviate `1.23` and higher.

 If you are using an older version of Weaviate, or otherwise unable to use gRPC, please use the `v3` client, or the legacy instantiation method through the `weaviate.Client` class which is still available.

 Please refer to the [`v3` client documentation](./python_v3.md) if you are using this instantiation method.